hivestrung/finance-tracker/README.md

 - The date of the transaction stored in universal time coordinate (utc) format (ex: YYYY-MM-DD).

 category
 - An arbitrary list of categories used in RBC's finance tracker (ex; automotive, clothing, electronics, entertainment,...).
-Categories can be customized by editing the category.json file as mentioned in the [File Manifest](#file-manifest) section.
+Categories can be customized by editing the category.json file as mentioned in the [category.json](#category.json) section.
 To create a more personalized csv file based on your own transaction history.

 amount
-- the amount of the transaction, a negative transaction amount denotes a purchase on a credit transaction, on a debit transaction a negative amount denotes a withdrawal.
+- The amount of the transaction, a negative transaction amount denotes a purchase on a credit transaction, on a debit transaction a negative amount denotes a withdrawal.
 Disclaimer due to the file format and structure of RBCs debit e statements there are some inaccuracies in values recorded for some debit transactions.

 example.csv